 The Thomas Crown Affair (1999), starring Pierce Brosnan and Rene Russo.
 Portions filmed in Rockefeller State Park Preserve in Sleepy Hollow.
 (Editor’s note: for the life of us, we can’t figure out which scene.)

 The Family Man (2000), directed by Brett Ratner and starring Nicolas Cage and Tea Leoni.
-Big Ed’s Tires was set in the former Tappan Motors building (since remodeled) at the site of the now demolished St. Paul’s Methodist Church.
+Big Ed’s Tires was set in the former Tappan Motors AMC dealership (since remodeled) on the site of the demolished St. Paul’s Methodist Church.
 1 New Broadway, intersection of Route 9.

 Secret Lives of Dentists (2002).
 Portions shot inside Tarrytown Music Hall.

 Mona Lisa Smile (2003), directed by Mike Newell and starring Julia Roberts.
 Portions filmed on Tarrytown’s Main Street.

 Lord of War (2005), starring Nicolas Cage and Bridget Moynahan.
 Portions filmed in Tarrytown.

 Game 6 (2005), portions filmed inside the Tarrytown Music Hall.